albertofilice/rhacm-gitops/README.md

 ```
 # Final result

-The end result of these implementations is the creation of an Argocd application, derived from the ApplicationSet and dynamically created based on the reference cluster configured in RedHat Advanced Cluster Manager.
+The end result of one of these implementations is the creation of an Argocd application, derived from the ApplicationSet and dynamically created based on the reference cluster configured in RedHat Advanced Cluster Manager.
+On the RHACM or ArgoCD dashboard, you can see your applications, for example:

 <img width="1512" alt="image" src="assets/kustomize-output-rhacm.png">